aklivity/zilla-demos/zilla-metrics-dashboard/extra/CONTRIBUTING.md

-We appreciate and recognize [all contributors](https://github.com/vegasbrianc/prometheus/graphs/contributors).

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/vegasbrianc/prometheus/blob/version-2/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 # Project Goal

 The goal of this project is to create a starting point for using Docker, Prometheues and Grafana.
 This project is not intended to be production ready but rather a template to help you get started with monitoring containers.

 # Pull Requests